-The main reason borrowers choose to refinance their loans option is because they can negotiate new terms with the refinanced loan.
+The main reason borrowers choose to refinance their loan option is to negotiate new terms with the refinanced loan.
 Some borrowers choose to refinance to take advantage of current lower interest rates.
 Others may choose this option because are struggling with their existing loans and looking for a way to lower their monthly payments.
-While refinancing is a smart option for the above reasons, you should be aware of the drawbacks associated with refinancing federal loans with a private lender.
+Refinancing is a smart option for the above reasons.
+However, should be aware of the drawbacks associated with refinancing federal loans with a private lender.

 Federal Loan Benefits